 Single vision lenses are the most commonly prescribed type of vision correction in spectacles.
 These have the same focal power over the whole lens and can be used to correct a variety of vision problems, including myopia and hyperopia.
 Some of the more sophisticated Perfection single vision lenses are particularly accurate, with 10,000 control points on the lens during manufacturing.

-Multifocal lenses, also known as Progressive lenses, allow you to see near, intermediate and long distances without needing to change spectacles.
-The top area of the lens is used for distance vision and the bottom area is used for close vision.
-The area half-way between the top and bottom of the lens is used for intermediate viewing, such as at a computer screen.
-Multifocal lenses can be more appealing as there is gradual change between viewing the distance and reading parts of the lens.
+Progressive lenses allow you to see near, intermediate and long distances without needing to change spectacle.
+The top area of the lens is used for distance vision and the bottom area is used for close vision, while the middle area is used for intermediate viewing.
 As there is no visible line separating the different areas, these lenses are the most cosmetically appealing.
-The field of view in a multifocal lens is narrower than in a single vision lens or bifocal, and there is some distortion outside of the central corridor of the lens.
-Most patients adapt to this very well ater a few weeks by learning to move their eyes and head together to keep their gaze through the ‘sweet spot’ of the lens.
+The field of view in a progressive lens is narrower than in a single vision lens or bifocal, and there is some blur outside of the central corridor of the lens.
+Most patients adapt to this very well after a few weeks by learning to move their eyes and head together to keep their gaze through the ‘sweet spot’ of the lens.

-Occupationals solve the problem of a pair of reading glasses not providing clear vision on computers and intermediate objects.
-Because of this, some optometrists refer to them as 'modern-day reading glasses!'
-Occuptionals are a variety of multifocal lens designed to give a wider field of view for intermediate and near focuses.
+Occupationals, or IT lenses, solve the problem of a pair of reading glasses not providing clear vision on computers and intermediate objects.
+Because of this, some optometrists refer to them as the modern-day reading glasses.
+Occuptionals are a variety of progressive lens designed to give a wider field of view for intermediate and near focuses.
 These lenses do not provide clear vision for distance but are great for anyone in an office environment, as the top of the lens gives a customised focus for distances further away than your habitual reading point.

 The refractive index helps to reduce the volume of the lens material, resulting in a thinner lens.
 The higher the refractive index, the more dense the plastic.
 Depending on your spectacle script and frame selection, you may want to consider a higher index in order to make your lenses feel more comfortable, more durable and thinner.
-Ask our friendly staff about the refractive index to improve the comfort and appearance of your glasses.
+Ask our friendly staff about the refractive index.

 If you wear a minus lens (for nearsightedness), your lens will be concave in shape – thinner at the middle and thicker at the edges.
 The edge thickness can be reduced with a higher refractive index.
 With a plus lens (for farsightedness) the lens shape is convex – thinner at the edges and thicker at the centre.
 The central thickness will be reduced as the refractive index increases.